swisnl/geocoder-php-nationaal-georegister-provider/README.md

 ### Options

-This provider accepts extra options as the second argument.
+This provider accepts extra options in the constructor, or as query data.
 These options are directly passed to the Locatieserver, which accepts the following options:

 | Option  | Description            | Default | Customizable in this provider |
 | ------- | ---------------------- | ------- | ----------------------------- |